yashmehta10/marketing-agent/readme.md

         KPIs: Number of attendees and new sign-ups
     ```

+    h.
+Once you are happy with this result.
+Ask the agent to generate a poster for this event.
     ![Example](images/example.png "Example Image")

-    Now try uploading a reference image and direct the LLM to create something similar
+    i.
+With Gemini familiy's multimodal capabilities, you can ask the Agent to take inspiration from an existing image.
+Try uploading a reference image and direct the LLM to create something similar
     ![Example 2](images/example_2.png "Example Image")